Soma Bringer: Synopsis

-As the group travels, they discover that Adonis and the Master Cages are linked to the origin of Soma.
-"Soma" is the energy of life, the harnessing of which was granted to humans by the extraterrestrial Arethia: existing in legend as a false god banished through the use of Soma, the Arethia was actually a non-physical collective consciousness that traded use of human bodies for technical knowledge that allowed humans to thrive.
-The Arethia were eventually betrayed by humanity: robbed of the ability to use physical hosts after a vicious war, the Arethia consciousness was imprisoned beyond the atmosphere in the Soma Ring, in truth an orbital ring controlled from the Ring Tower in the ancient human citadel of Cremona.
-Imprisoning the Arethia allowed humanity free use and control of Soma energy.
-A weakness eventually appeared in the Ring's containment field and some of the Arethia consciousness escaped.
-Corrupted by the journey to the surface, the formerly benign energy mutated and infected other lifeforms with a mindless wish for self-preservation, becoming the Visitors.
+As the group travels, they discover that Adonis and the Master Cages are linked to the origin of Soma, the energy of life which the extraterrestrial Arethia granted humans the ability to use.
+Arethia existed in legend as a false god banished through the use of Soma, but was actually a non-physical collective consciousness that traded use of human bodies for technical knowledge that allowed humans to thrive.
+The Arethia were betrayed by humanity and robbed of the ability to use physical hosts after a vicious war.
+The Arethia consciousness was imprisoned beyond the atmosphere in the Soma Ring, which is an orbital ring controlled from the Ring Tower in the ancient human citadel of Cremona; imprisoning the Arethia allowed humanity to freely use and control Soma energy.
+However, a weakness eventually appeared in the Ring's containment field and some of the Arethia consciousness escaped.
+After being corrupted by the journey to the surface, the formerly benign energy mutated and infected other lifeforms with a mindless wish for self-preservation, becoming the Visitors.

-Both Idea and Adonis were created using Master Cages as weapons during the conflict, though they were only awakened in the present.
-Only Adonis fully awoke while Idea suffered an incomplete awakening when found by Pharzuph Division 7 and regressed to a childlike amnesiac state.
-In addition, Master Laban has been using Pharzuph Division 7 to gain access to the Master Cages so he could stop Adonis and continue the use of Soma energy by destroying the Arethia consciousness.
+Both Idea and Adonis were created using Master Cages as weapons during the conflict, though they were awakened in the present.
+Only Adonis fully awoke, while Idea suffered an incomplete awakening after being found by Pharzuph Division 7 and regressed to a childlike amnesiac state.
+In addition, Master Laban has been using Pharzuph Division 7 to gain access to the Master Cages to stop Adonis and continue the use of Soma energy by destroying the Arethia consciousness.
 Welt, a new member of Pharzuph Division 7, is contacted by Orpheus, the avatar of the Arethia's true will.
-Orpheus asks Pharzuph Division 7 through Welt to stop both Laban and Adonis, the latter wishing to bring destruction upon mankind for its treatment of the Arethia.
-Upon confronting Adonis after traveling to the Soma Ring via the Ring Tower, Pharzuph Division 7 defeat the incarnation of the deranged Arethia energies: with Welt's help, Adonis, Idea, and Orpheus stabilize the Soma flow and pacify the Visitors.
-Welt is returned to his comrades, but Orpheus, Adonis, and Idea must leave to merge with the Arethia along with the Visitor energies.
+Through Welt, it asks Pharzuph Division 7 to stop both Laban and Adonis, the latter wishing to bring destruction upon mankind for its treatment of the Arethia.
+After traveling to the Soma Ring via the Ring Tower, Pharzuph Division 7 confronts Adonis and defeats the incarnation of the corrupt Arethia energies.
+With Welt's help, Adonis, Idea, and Orpheus stabilize the Soma flow and pacify the Visitors.
+Welt reunites with his comrades, but Orpheus, Adonis, and Idea leave to merge with the Arethia along with the Visitor energies.